-DSN-2024: Research Track Call For Contributions
+DSN-2025: Research Track Call For Contributions

 The Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN) is devoted to the mission of ensuring that the computing systems and networks on which society relies are robust, i.e., dependable and secure.

 All aspects of research and practice of computer system robustness (i.e., dependability and security) are within the scope of DSN.
-Relevant topics include but are not limited to: 1) innovative systems, architectures, protocols, and algorithms for preventing, detecting, diagnosing, eliminating or recovering from accidental and malicious threats as well as 2) practical experimentation with and assessment of the robustness (dependability and security) of all types of computing systems and networks.
+Relevant topics include but are not limited to: 1) innovative systems, architectures, protocols, and algorithms for preventing, detecting, diagnosing, eliminating, or recovering from accidental and malicious threats as well as 2) practical experimentation with and assessment of the robustness (dependability and security) of all types of computing systems and networks.

 Authors are invited to submit original papers on all topics within this broad scope.
 Example topical areas include but are not limited to the following:

-Important dates (tentative):
+Important dates

-Nov.
-29, 2023: Abstract Submission Deadline
+Nov 27, 2024: Abstract Submission Deadline

-Dec.
-6, 2023: Paper Submission Deadline
+Dec 4, 2024: Paper Submission Deadline

-Jan.
-28, 2024: Early Reject Notification
+Jan 27, 2025: Early Reject Notification

-Feb.
-15 - 28, 2024: Author Rebuttal & Revision Period
+Feb 13 - 27, 2025: Author Rebuttal & Revision Period

-Mar.
-20, 2024: Notification to Authors
+Mar 19, 2025: Notification to Authors

-Apr.
-26, 2024: Camera Ready Materials
+Apr 28, 2025: Camera Ready Materials

 * All dates refer to AoE time (Anywhere on Earth) *

-Information to authors:
+Information to authors

 Innovative papers in all areas of robust (dependable and secure) systems and networks will be considered.
 Papers will be assessed with criteria appropriate to each category.
 The conference broadly and inclusively favors innovative and insightful research that explores new territory, continues a significant research dialogue, or reflects on experience with (or measurements of) state-of-the-art systems.
-Submissions will be judged on insight, originality, significance, correctness and potential impact.
+Submissions will be judged on insight, originality, significance, correctness, and potential impact.

-Research Papers, Practical Experience Reports, and Tool Descriptions will be refereed and included in the Proceedings of the DSN 2024, if accepted.
+Research Papers, Practical Experience Reports, and Tool Descriptions will be refereed and included in the Proceedings of the DSN 2025, if accepted.

 All contributions must be written in English.
 IEEE Computer Society will publish accepted contributions.

-Paper Categories:
+Paper Categories

 When submitting, authors have to select one of the following categories: